pbstrein/docs/content/docs/reference/pkg/gcp/compute/address.md

             </td>
             <td class="align-top">{{% md %}}
  (Optional)
-The IP of the created resource.
+The static external IP address represented by this resource.
+Only IPv4 is supported.
+An address may only be specified for INTERNAL address types.
+The IP address must be inside the specified subnetwork, if any.
  {{% /md %}}